-The Royal Theater features original and re-imagined Broadway-style productions in the evenings.
+The Royal Theater features original and reimagined Broadway-style productions in the evenings.
 Inside you'll find tiers of bench seats, with lighted cocktail tables and a few groupings of cozier seats scattered throughout.
 Generally, they put on two shows each night: one at 8:30 p.m. and one at 10:30 p.m., but times vary by performance.
 "Gallery of Dreams" follows an artist who brings history to life through his sketches, jumping from Austria to the Wild West to 1940s Morocco.
-It's a full-blown stage production complete with singers and dancers and a live band.
-The other show hosted in the Royal Theater is by MO5AIC, a five-member a cappella group who deliver quite the show.
-During the Day, the Royal Theater is home to a 3D movie screening,
+It's a full-blown stage production, complete with singers and dancers and a live band.
+During the Day, the Royal Theater shows movies in 3D.

 Where do you even begin?
-It could be hard to relax on Mariner of the Seas because of the head-spinning array of activities that run from dawn to dusk and beyond.
-There's karaoke, themed and general trivia, dance classes, Wii gaming, movies, basketball tournaments, volleyball games, limbo competitions and a number of silly scavenger hunt-type activities by the pool.
+It could be hard to relax on Mariner of the Seas because of the head-spinning array of activities that run throughout the day.
+There's karaoke, themed and general trivia, dance classes, Wii gaming, movies, basketball tournaments, volleyball games, limbo competitions and a number of silly scavenger hunt-type activities by the pool, along with poolside belly flop competitions.
 There are also fitness and healthy living seminars, poker tournaments, a pamper party in the fitness center and DJs around the ship.

 One of the most fun things do to onboard was The Observatorium escape room experience.
 For those not familiar with escape rooms, the concept is simple: You're "trapped" in a room and have one hour in which you must complete a series of tasks in order to "escape" the room, save the world or do some combination of each.
 You win by solving physical puzzles and riddles.
-Challenging, fun and beautifully decorated, The Observatorium is great for groups small or large (it can accommodate up to 14 in one game) and the additional charge to play -- $19 -- is nominal compared to the fun of it.
+Challenging, fun and beautifully decorated, The Observatorium is great for groups small or large (up to 14 in one game).
+The additional charge to play -- $19 -- is nominal compared to the fun of it.

-On Deck 12, Challengers Arcade is open 24 hours and a number of the games (those without prizes) are free to play.
-We saw a steady mix of adults, teens and kids here, as well as Royal Caribbean staff keeping an eye on things.
+On Deck 12, Challengers Arcade is open 24 hours, and a number of the games (those without prizes) are free to play.
+We saw a steady mix of adults, teens and kids there, as well as Royal Caribbean staff keeping an eye on things.

 There's also the sports deck, with its climbing wall, basketball court, Sky Pad, FlowRider and The Perfect Storm twin water slides available during the day and evening.

-With all the activity, there are still enough spaces on the ship to find a moment of calm; and you never need to feel pressured to participate.
+With all the activity, there are still enough spaces on the ship to find a moment of calm; you never feel pressured to participate.

 Nightlife aboard Mariner of the Seas is as lively as the daytime.
-Some of the same activities -- wacky scavenger hunts, dancing lessons, dance parties, tournaments in the casino, game shows and movies on deck -- extend into the evening or are "amplified."
-Other evening activities include comedy shows, big stage productions and ice shows, meetups and get-togethers (singles, LGBTQ, etc.).
+Some of the same activities -- wacky scavenger hunts, dancing lessons, dance parties, tournaments in the casino, game shows and movies on deck -- extend into the evening.
+Other evening activities include comedy shows, big stage productions, ice shows, meetups and get-togethers (singles, LGBTQ, etc.).
 Playmakers Sports Bar and Arcade always had a decent crowd watching whichever sport was in season.

-Also at night, the 10 bars, clubs and lounges swing into full party mode (at differing decibel levels) and each with a distinct vibe.
-At the British Pub, a mournful guitarist-singer sang mellow tunes and rock classics.
-Bolero featured Latin dance music.
+Also at night, the 10 bars, clubs and lounges swing into full party mode (at differing decibel levels) and each has a distinct vibe.
+At the British Pub, a mournful guitarist-singer performed mellow tunes and rock classics.
+Boleros featured Latin dance music.
 The Schooner Bar's pianist played pop and torch songs, kicking off plenty of sing-alongs.
 Ellington's is the place for jazz.
-Studio B turned into a late-night dance party with DJ and every night (weather permitting) there was a DJ or band by the pool.
+Studio B turned into a late-night dance party with DJ, and every night (weather permitting) there was a DJ or band by the pool.